- Biological Inventions

 How Has India Been Impacted By GDPR

-The changing guidelines mean Indian companies will now have to assess and redesign their data-intensive business processes such as data acquisition, processing and data management, in compliance with the guidelines.
+The changing guidelines mean Indian companies will now have to assess and redesign their data-intensive business processes such as data acquisition, processing, and data management, in compliance with the guidelines.
 This transition however is not easy as:

 - Huge Fresh Capital Investment: The quantum of investment needed to gear up for the changes is huge.
-This investment is not only in terms of money but also the time investment required to comprehend, change, train is huge.
+This investment is not only in terms of money but also the time investment required to comprehend, change, the train is huge.